opensearch-project/documentation-website/_security/audit-logs/storage-types.md

 :--- | :---
 debug | Outputs to stdout.
-Useful for testing and debugging. internal_opensearch | Writes to an audit index on the current OpenSearch cluster. internal_opensearch_data_stream | Writes to an audit datastream on the current OpenSearch cluster. external_opensearch | Writes to an audit index on a remote OpenSearch cluster. webhook | Sends events to an arbitrary HTTP endpoint. log4j | Writes the events to a Log4j logger.
+Useful for testing and debugging. internal_opensearch | Writes to an audit index on the current OpenSearch cluster. internal_opensearch_data_stream | Writes to an audit Data Stream on the current OpenSearch cluster. external_opensearch | Writes to an audit index on a remote OpenSearch cluster. webhook | Sends events to an arbitrary HTTP endpoint. log4j | Writes the events to a Log4j logger.
 You can use any Log4j [appender](https://logging.apache.org/log4j/2.x/manual/appenders.html), such as SNMP, JDBC, Cassandra, and Kafka.